mbforbes/website-3/README.md

 Ideally, I'd like to show both.
 Maybe both on the index page and on the individual posts.
 This might go along with reformatting post headers and frontmatter a little bit eventually.
 There's a bunch of stuff (local maps, regional maps, cover images, travel rating/date metadata) that doesn't cleanly fit in.
 And all h levels are a bit meager.
 (Custom travel header?
 New header that can have aspects remove gracefully?)

-## WIP
+## TODO

-- travel section
-    - **/posts/2022-france/**

-- don't forget
-    - image macros (want to fully figure out first?)
-    - consistent attributions
-    - start / end dates
-    - (adjust some old publish dates to just be end dates? or just display end date on index?)
-    - maybe: metadata on travel post
-    - maybe: next/prev browser (by post or travel date?)
+- next/prev browser (by post or travel date?)
+- metadata on travel post

-- blog filenames
+- blog filenames (2022-08-07-blah-blah)
-    - **2022-08-07-blah-blah**